 Usually vintage shots have that black frame around it and an iridescent soft light to it.
 Try putting some sort of frame around your lens to have that border.
 To get a soft light, shoot the pics when the sun is setting.
 Make sure the sun is behind the person and then try to get rays of it shining in from a corner.
-The sunlight to should cover the whole entire person is that glow.posted over 1 year ago
+The sunlight to should cover the whole entire person is that glow.posted about 2 years ago

 Do you have any sunglasses with warm-tinted lenses that you don’t use?
 What I’ve done is that I used a brown tinted lense and put them over my camera lenses to give that vintage feeling without photo editing.

-Also. most camera these days tends to have filters in them— like B&W, and Sepia.posted over 1 year ago
+Also. most camera these days tends to have filters in them— like B&W, and Sepia.posted about 2 years ago

 Since you don’t have photoshop, a good online free editor that will give you most of the options as Photoshop is Pixlr Photo Editor

-Just a head up.posted over 1 year ago
+Just a head up.posted about 2 years ago

-Also try getting into film, it can produce a realistic vintage output if you use some of the above techniques.posted over 1 year ago
+Also try getting into film, it can produce a realistic vintage output if you use some of the above techniques.posted about 2 years ago

 Film of course.

 But if you want more vintage discoloration for digital, try offsetting the white balance to warmer tones.
-You can really get some interesting stuff!posted over 1 year ago
+You can really get some interesting stuff!posted about 2 years ago